PokeNavBot/pokenav-documentation/_sources/developers.md.txt

 ### Attribution

-If you use any PokeNav in anything that is republished publicly in the form of a tool, website, article, infographic or social media post; please provide a link back to our website.
+If you use any PokeNav data in anything that is republished publicly in the form of a tool, website, article, infographic or social media post; please provide a link back to our website.
 No specific format is required, but we suggest something like `Data provided by PokeNav - https://pokenavbot.com`.

 ### Community Attribution